HBO Documentary Films Releases THE CASE AGAINST 8

-THE CASE AGAINST 8, directed by Ben Cotner and Ryan White, will be released in theaters Friday, June 6 by HBO Documentary Films and debut Monday, June 23 on HBO, coinciding with the first anniversary of the landmark Supreme Court ruling on marriage equality.
-Following its June 6 platform theatrical release in New York and Los Angeles, the documentary will expand to select cities June 13.
+THE CASE AGAINST 8, directed by Ben Cotner and Ryan White, will be released in theaters today, June 6 by HBO Documentary Films and debut Monday, June 23 on HBO, coinciding with the first anniversary of the landmark Supreme Court ruling on marriage equality.
+Following today's June 6 platform theatrical release in New York and Los Angeles, the documentary will expand to select cities June 13.
 A crowd-pleaser on the festival circuit, THE CASE AGAINST 8 won the 2014 Sundance Film Festival Directing Award in the U.S. Documentary category and the SXSW Audience Award in the Festival Favorites category.

 THE CASE AGAINST 8 takes a riveting inside look at the groundbreaking Supreme Court case that overturned Proposition 8, California's ban on same-sex marriage.
 Five years in the making, the film chronicles the struggle that changed history and paved the way for marriage equality battles nationwide.
 With exclusive behind-the-scenes access to the powerhouse legal team of conservative Ted Olson and liberal David Boies, who previously faced off as opposing counsel in Bush v.
 Gore, along with the four plaintiffs in the suit, the film provides a definitive account of the battle that effectively ended marriage discrimination in California.